flutter/website/getting-started.md

 permalink: /getting-started/
 ---

-This quickstart guide describes how to create and run your first Flutter app.
-It assumes you have already [installed the Flutter SDK](/setup/).
+This quickstart guide describes how to create and run your first Flutter app. **It assumes you have already [installed the Flutter SDK](/setup/)**.

 * Placeholder for TOC
 {:toc}